-Formerly known as PHED 0089H Hours: 54 lecture
+Formerly known as PHED 89H

 Theories of offensive and defensive strategies in competitive soccer.
 Includes study, analysis, and critique of skills and strategies in preparation for all levels of soccer competition.
 Designed for students with soccer experience and/or the desire to coach soccer at any level.
 (CSU, UC-with unit limitation)